postcss/postcss/README.md

 /*# sourceMappingURL=main.out.css.map */
 ```

-If you want to disable any changes of source map directive, set `mapDirective`
+If you want to disable any changes of source map annotation, set `mapAnnotation`
 option to `false`.

 ### Nodes